Little Free Sled Libraries

 And visiting with some old friends, too!

-Our friends from Northfield, now in D.C.
-Our grandkids like to use unique settings to take pictures.
+Our friends from Northfield, now live in the D.C area.
+Our grandson took the picture.
+He likes to use unique settings.

 Even at my age, I am always delighted to go to a zoo.
 The animals are so entertaining.